imfarhat/Title-Picker-Chrome-Extension/README.md

 1. Install the extension by clonins this repo.
 2. Click on the Title Picker icon in the Chrome toolbar.
 3. The title of the active tab will be displayed in a popup window.
-4. Click the "Copy to Clipboard" button to copy the title.
+4. Click the "Copy Title" button to copy the title.

 ## Owner/Credits